 They both returned home safely but the disruption to their careers dashed their hopes of playing Major League baseball.
 So instead they dominated Amsterdam’s semi-pro ranks for the next two decades, turning Mohawk Mills Park into a brotherly fiefdom.
 Both were considered among the best golfers in town and you didn’t want to wager either of them in a bowling match either, especially Dolly.
 Both of them are gone now but the Lazarou high school sports bloodline still flows in this community.
 Their great niece Olivia Lazarou was the Foothills Council Champion in Girls’ Cross Country in 2017 and finished second in this year’s Section II finals.

-I have eight more memorable sets of Great Amsterdam Sports Siblings on my newest Bonus List.
+I have seven more memorable sets of Great Amsterdam Sports Siblings on my newest Bonus List.
 I will share them all via the next issue of my newsletter.
 This will be the fourth Amsterdam NY Top Ten BONUS List I’ve completed and it will be distributed to all those folks who purchase a copy of my new book; Fifty Amsterdam, NY Top Ten Lists.
 If you purchased the book, I will be e-mailing you a copy of this complete list some time during the next three weeks.
 If you’d like to order a copy of the book before then so you can receive this Bonus List plus all the additional bonus lists I’ll be distributing during the next 12 months, you can order your copy here.